hannesdelbeke/brain/Phone Link.md

 ---
 aliases:
 - Your Phone
 - Link to Windows
+sentiment:
+- 5
+sentiment-hash: fec3e78a
+sentiment-label:
+- factual
+tags:
+- technical
 ---

 connect your phone to your pc
 - see & reply messages
 - access media